bryanthrmn/Pokemon-83-Premi/README.md

 Pokemon on the TI-83 Premium CE and TI-84 Plus CE

 This website includes :
-All the download links for the project,
+All download links for the project,
 The github links,
 Two spaces (one in English and one in French; French is the main at the moment) in there are 2 page: one for "more  information" and one for all that is main.